Killing of Johnny Hollman

 Deacon Johnny Hollman Sr. was a 62-year-old man killed by Atlanta Police officer Kiran Kimbrough on August 10, 2023.
-This was later ruled justified and a jury returned no indictment on August 4, 2025.
+This was later ruled justified and a grand jury returned no indictment on August 4, 2025.

 Events

 After finishing bible study on the evening of August 10, Hollman got into a minor traffic accident.
 He called 911 and waited hours for police to arrive.
 The officer arriving on the scene found that Hollman was at fault in the accident and issued Hollman a citation.
 Hollman asked to see a sergeant, but the officer allegedly refused and threatened to arrest Hollman if he refused to sign the traffic ticket.
 Atlanta police have said that Hollman became "agitated and uncooperative" when he was given the citation and that he refused to sign it.

 In September, Hollman's family organized a march in Atlanta demanding that body camera footage of the killing be released to the public.

 In body camera footage of the altercation, Kimbrough used his taser on Deacon Hollman while Hollman repeatedly stated "I can't breathe".
 Hollman died less than two hours after the incident.
 An autopsy found that Hollman's death was a homicide.